 Violent

-Get weak all the time
+weak all the time

-May just pass some time
+just pass some time

-You there beside
+there beside

-We were strangers for way too long
+were strangers for way too long

 Sixth version.
 Closed the concert, with "Transmission" as the encore.
 There is video footage of this version, and it's extremely atmospheric, dark, and creepy.
 Ian is terrifying.
 This is also the longest version, lasting almost 8 minutes:

-Apollo Theatre, Manchester (October 28, 1979)
+Manchester (October 28, 1979)

-We were strangers for way too long
+were strangers for way too long

 Violent